quintalwebsolutions/quintal-oss/packages/form-engine-react/README.md

 ## Paradigms

-This form engine supports multiple form use cases and applies them intelligently when and where necessary, even mixing paradigms within the same form.
+This form engine supports multiple form use cases and applies them intelligently when and where necessary, even allowing to mix paradigms within the same form.

 ### Tracked, Controlled Form Elements